skip to content

 This IP Analytics Teaching Exercise was developed by F. Tietze and N. Clarke with support from M. Elsen and N. Fox.
 It is a teaching activity designed to introduce graduate and postgraduate students—both from technical and non-technical backgrounds—to the strategic use of patent data in research, technology development, and commercialization planning.
-This hands-on, interactive exercise equips participants with practical skills in patent search strategies, data analysis, and the interpretation of intellectual property (IP) information, enabling them to make informed decisions in real-world innovation and commercialization contexts.
+This hands-on, interactive exercise introduces participants to the practical skills required for patent search strategies, data analysis, and the interpretation of intellectual property (IP) information, which ultimately enabled them to make informed decisions in real-world innovation and commercialization contexts.

 Purpose and Learning Objectives